laurasberna/Fitting.jl/README.md

 - add a lot of comments in the notebook (done)
 - check error on ratio from std (done)
 - do plots: strip in the epsilon-m plane (done)
-- write readme (introduction)
+- write readme (introduction done)
+- compare exclusion with previous bounds (done)

-- include priors (done - prior with better justification?)
+- include priors (done - prior with better justification? need justificatio of lower bound - result is lower bound-dependent - relate mcdm effect with photon mass effect to use photon mass lower bound. for upper bound look at approximations made)
-- compare exclusion with previous bounds ?
+- write readme (add pictures)

 - discuss fit result (more?)
 - include other data points?

-- write readme (add pictures and comment out To do)
+- write readme (add pictures)
 - tag the final commit as "version 1 release"

 - add travis (?)
+-->

 # Signature of millicharged dark matter in pulsar dispersion measure (DM): a Bayesian analysis

-This Julia notebook was created as part of the Uinversity of Waterloo 2018 Computational Physics course, module II.
+The Julia notebook PulsarBayesian was created as part of the Uinversity of Waterloo 2018 Computational Physics course, module II.

 In the notebook, we analyze the dispersion measure data from a number of pulsars as a function of their distance.
 The dispersion measure, which causes a delay between the time of arrival of the pulsar signal in different frequency bands, is usally explained with the presence of ionized plasma in the galactim medium.
 The standard effect is determined by the density of the electrons integrated along the line of sight.